Losing a loved one is a heart wrenching time for anyone.

 When can I properly celebrate their life?

-We are hopeful that all the current restrictions will be lifted from 21 June 2021 although some reduced capacity may remain if COVID-secure guidelines for safety in venues remain in place.
+Now that the all the current restrictions have been lifted from 19 July 2021 although some reduced capacity may remain if COVID-secure guidelines for safety in venues remain in place.
 Until the limits are completely lifted our funeral director will be able to give advice and guidance on how to create a meaningful memorial service when circumstances allow.

 For larger remembrance events or memorial services as soon as the sort of gathering that you want to organise is a realistic prospect we’ll get in touch so that we can help you make the most of opportunities to reconnect with your loved ones in future and share memories of the person who has died.